Bonsai supplies and accessories are available by the hundreds (perhaps thousands.) You will not need them all.

 None of them were as good as the black plastic mesh packaged specifically for bonsai.
 Why?

-Moss is a small, leafless, soft plant.
+Moss - is a small, leafless, soft plant.
 There are thousands of different kinds.
 It is usually found in damp, shady spots.
-However, some varieties do grow in full sun.
+However, some varieties also grow in full sun.
 It is a plant that doesn't bloom, and therefore has no seeds, it sends out spores to spread itself.

 Because bonsai are watered frequently, moss sometimes appears on its own.
 Its success has a lot to do with the micro-climate where your bonsai is growing.

 Bonsai exhibits are known for there fantastic displays of moss on the trees.
 The secret?
-Many times the moss was “planted” the night
+Many times the moss was “planted” the night before.

 In many clubs, just before the annual show, there is a mad quest for wild moss at local nurseries!
 Moss is only a decoration.
 Although pretty, it is not required to make a good bonsai.

 If you are a bonsai beginner, in time you will develop your own list of the most valuable bonsai supplies.

-The important ones are always the ones that work for you.
+The important ones are always the ones that work for you!

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.